esjayrockz/NodeMongoDBTodoApi/README.md

 * User authentication is implemented using JWTs, Auth Tokens and Hashing so the routes will not be accessible without a token.

 API routes.
-* For User requests.
+For User requests.
 * Register: POST https://evening-eyrie-48193.herokuapp.com/users
 * Get back your details: GET https://evening-eyrie-48193.herokuapp.com/users/me
 * Login: POST https://evening-eyrie-48193.herokuapp.com/users/login
 * Delete your details: DELETE https://evening-eyrie-48193.herokuapp.com/users/me/token

-* For Todo requests.
+For Todo requests.
 * Get your todos: GET https://evening-eyrie-48193.herokuapp.com/todos
 * Create a new todo: POST https://evening-eyrie-48193.herokuapp.com/todos
 * Update a todo: PATCH https://evening-eyrie-48193.herokuapp.com/todos/:id
 * Get a specific todo: GET https://evening-eyrie-48193.herokuapp.com/todos/:id
 * Delete a specific todo: DELETE https://evening-eyrie-48193.herokuapp.com/todos/:id

-Further details to access API are as follows:
+Further guides to access API are as follows:

-* Access User details:
+Access User details:

 * Register: In order to access a token, you must first register at https://evening-eyrie-48193.herokuapp.com/users and by making a POST request to this url and send an email and password in the body.